 Analyzing the U.S. gymnastics men’s World Championships team

-Here’s a look at the men who did make the Worlds team with each gymnast’s credentials:
+Here’s a look at the U.S. team and each gymnast’s credentials: